calremmel/dabl-p186/README.txt

 		(2) A plot displaying cross-validated accuracy vs number of features is produced.

 #-----------------------
+2.
+# For 2A3A version:
-2. python interface.py --command=permtest --config=config_2a3a.yml
+python interface.py --command=permtest --config=config_2a3a.yml
-   OR
+# For 3A only version
 python interface.py --command=permtest --config=config_3aOnly.yml
-Takes about XX min to complete
 #-----------------------

 ===>